dlopezyse/AI-for-Bio/README.md

 <br>
 </HTML>

 This site is designed to produce and disseminate resources for Machine Learning applied to Biotech.
-We manage:
+You can find:
 - [education](education) 📚 🎞️
 - [notebooks](notebooks) in **Python** :snake:
 - [datasets](datasets)